 Building exteriors should create a residential image appropriate to the market.
-DCA encourages the use of materials that provide low maintenance and longevity for the life span of the property.
-All materials are to be installed using standard construction methods and means, and result in the issuance of manufacturers' guarantees.
+DCA encourages using materials that provide low maintenance and longevity for the property's life span.
+All materials are to be installed using standard construction methods and means, resulting in manufacturers' issuance of guarantees.

-A. Roofing:
+Roofing:

 Anti-fungal dimensional (architectural) shingles with a minimum 30-year warranty are required for all shingle roof applications.
 Flat roofs are not encouraged, but a minimum 30-year warranty is required for all flat roof applications.
-All edges of the roof must have an aluminum drip edge that extends a minimum of 3" under the shingles, 2" onto the fascia, and have a minimum 1⁄2" 45 degree kick out at the bottom end of the fascia extension.
+All edges of the roof must have an aluminum drip edge that extends a minimum of 3" under the shingles, 2" onto the fascia, and have a minimum $\frac{1}{2}$ " 45-degree kick out at the bottom end of the fascia extension.

-B. Gutters and Downspouts:
+Gutters and Downspouts: